ItsZeusBro/MagicSpells/SomeRegexNotes.md

 foobar ***foo***baz

 #### Notes:
-  1. Grabs any ‘foo’, except for when coming before ‘bar’
+  1. Grabs any foo, only if not before ‘bar’